-Tropical Medicine is a collection of research groups within the Nuffield Department of Clinical Medicine, University of Oxford, who are permanently based in Africa and Asia as well as a growing number of groups in Oxford.
+Tropical Medicine and Global Health is a collection of research groups within the Nuffield Department of Clinical Medicine, University of Oxford, who are permanently based in Africa and Asia as well as a growing number of groups in Oxford.
 Our research ranges from clinical studies to behavioural sciences, with capacity building integral to all of our activities.

 Tackling infectious diseases, which kill many millions of people every year, is one of the greatest challenges of the 21st century.
 We are researching solutions to the increasingly urgent problems these diseases cause.

 The Mahidol Oxford Tropical Medicine Research Unit (MORU) has published results in the New England Journal of Medicine, showing that drug-resistant malaria parasites have spread to critical border regions of Southeast Asia.
 NDM Professor Nicholas White, chair of MORU and WWARN, has stated that ‘we will need to take more radical action and make this a global public health priority, without delay.'
 If we are not able to contain these parasites, it is possible that resistance will spread into malaria endemic regions of Africa and could derail the global drive to control and eventually eliminate malaria altogether.

 The comic play 'Tiny Enemies' was performed at 21 primary schools, in two HCM City districts with high incidences of dengue fever during May 2014.
 The play is about Viet who lives in HCM City and contracts dengue fever when she visits her hometown.

 The programme is being carried out by OUCRU in co-operation with Thai Duong Theatre Company and sponsored by Wellcome Trust and Sanofi Espoir Foundation.